tropo/tropo-webapi-csharp/readme.md

 Overview
 ========

-TropoCSharp is a set of C# classes for working with [Tropo's cloud communication service](http://tropo.com/).
+TropoCSharp is a set of C# classes for working with the [Tropo cloud communication service](http://tropo.com/).
 Tropo allows a developer to create applications that run over the phone, IM, SMS, and Twitter using web technologies.
 This library communicates with Tropo over JSON.

 Usage
 =====